 Any of us who've owned gas powered vehicles over the years know how convenient it is to be able to jump in, turn it on, make a quick assessment of the gas level and how far we're going and get on the road knowing that we have enough fuel for the journey, or that we can get what we need with a quick stop en-route.

-And to be clear, before the comments section fills with all the usual content about battery pollution etc - I am not suggesting that EVs are the perfect solution for personal transportation, because the real problem is that the culture and foundation of design in North America is fixated around having our own 2 ton steel ride sat on the driveway.
+And to be clear, before the comments section fills with all the usual content about battery pollution etc - I am not suggesting that EVs are the perfect solution for personal transportation, because the real problem is that the culture and foundation of urban design in North America is fixated around having our own 2 ton steel ride sat on the driveway.

 So EVs are a stepping stone to living in sustainable communities based around electrification, walkability and mass transit.
 But first we must be able to generate sufficient clean energy to support this new and green lifestyle - and we can all get along on the subject of EVs or Zero-Emission Vehicles (ZEVs).